yangKJ/KJNetworkPlugin/README_EN.md

 /// Start preparing network request
 /// @param request request related data
 /// @param endRequest Whether to end the following network request
-/// @return returns the data processed by the plug-in
+/// @return returns the data processed by the plugin
 - (KJNetworkingResponse *)prepareWithRequest:(KJNetworkingRequest *)request endRequest:(BOOL *)endRequest;

 /// Request at the beginning of the network request